El Paso County Retirement Plan

 How is my benefit calculated?

 The El Paso County Retirement Plan is a traditional Defined Benefit Retirement Plan and calculates benefits using a predefined formula.
-We start with a Final Average Monthly Compensation (FAMP), which is the average of highest consecutive 36 months of salary out of the last 120 months of employment.
+We start with a Final Average Monthly Compensation (FAMC).
+For members hired before January 1, 2022, the FAMC is the average of highest consecutive 36 months of salary out of the last 120 months of employment.
+For members hired on or after January 1, 2022, the FAMC is the average of the last 60 months of salary.
 The rest of the formula is as follows:

-Monthly Benefit**= FAMP x Credited Service x 2.00%
+Monthly Benefit**= FAMC x Credited Service x 2.00%

 Example: ($3,000 x 20 years x 2.22%) + ($3,000 x 5 years x 2.00%) = $1,632 Per Month